Baltistan: Medieval and early modern history

 The Kharmang came under the control of the Namgyal royal family and developed a close relationship with Ladakh when the raja of Ladakh, Jamyang Mangyal, attacked the principalities in Kargil.
 Mangyal annihilated the Skardu garrison at Kharbu and put to the sword a number of petty Muslim rulers in the principalities of Purik (Kargil).
 Ali Sher Khan Anchan, raja of Khaplu and Shigar, left with a strong army via Marol.
-Passing the Laddakhi army, he occupied Leh (the capital of Ladakh) and the raja of Ladakh was taken prisoner.
+Passing the Ladakhi army, he occupied Leh (the capital of Ladakh) and the raja of Ladakh was taken prisoner.
+A marital alliance was subsequently established, resulting in Anchan marrying Jamyang's daughter Mandok Gyalmo while Jamyang marrying a Balti princess, Gyal Khatun.

 Ali Sher Khan Anchan included Gilgit and Chitral in his kingdom of Baltistan, reportedly a flourishing country.
-The valley from Khepchne to Kachura was flat and fertile, with abundant fruit trees; the sandy desert now extending from Sundus to Skardu Airport was a prosperous town.
+The valley from Khepchne to Kachura was flat and fertile, with abundant fruit trees; the sandy desert now extending from Sundus to Skardu International Airport was a prosperous town.
 Skardu had hardly recovered from the shock of the death of Anchan when it was flooded.

 After the death of Anchan in 1633, the Maqpon polity declined as his three sons fought among themselves.
 One of them, Adam Khān, had fled to Kashmir and then sought refuge with the Mughal emperor Jahāngīr while Anchan was still alive.
 In 1637, Adam accompanied a Mughal expedition into Baltistan led by Zafar Khān.
 Adam's elder brother (and rival) Abdāl was captured, and Zafar Khān announced Mughal suzerainty over Baltistan.
 However, with winter coming, Zafar hastily withdrew his troops from Baltistan and appointed one of Abdāl's partisans to govern the territory on his behalf, which upset the Mughal emperor Shāh Jahān.
 Ultimately, though, Adam Khān ended up taking control of Baltistan.
 Both he and his successor, Murād Khān, acknowledged Mughal suzerainty.